 About Us

-For more than 6 years, Common Threads Family Resource Center (just minutes from Madison, WI) has made it our mission to bring together the most passionate professionals in the field of autism treatment for the benefit of our clients.
+For more than 8 years, Common Threads Family Resource Center (just minutes from Madison, WI) has made it our mission to bring together the most passionate professionals in the field of autism treatment, education and mental health for the benefit of our clients.
 Our community of professionals offers many years of combined experience.
 Our multidisciplinary team includes top professionals from multiple treatment, development, and educational areas to ensure we provide the most appropriate and forward-thinking services for every individual client.
 Working collaboratively, we are far stronger.

 But our organization is about more than the services we provide.
-Our professionals are more than clinicians.
+Our professionals are more than clinicians and educators.
 We believe in every child that walks through our door and embrace all families who seek out our center.
-Our clients are remarkable children and families.
-We partner together, with dedicated and compassionate support, to help facilitate further growth and development.
+We partner together, with dedicated and compassionate services and support, to help facilitate further growth and development.
 It is our privilege to be of service.

 Core Values